SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

   this instance, this instance IP address will be changing dynamically whenever you off and on, so we need to create ElasticIP first and then create NAT gateway.
 - Tagging strategy is important in terraform.
+- You can also create s3 bucket for vpc_module.